-Listening to The Limits of Persuasion [NSFW: cussing] reveals the most straightforward and no-kidding way of explaining what it means to lose the illusion of the self.
-This post highlights certain parts, brings in knowledge from other sources, and shares my experience.
+In the context of explaining what it means to lose the illusion of the self, this post highlights certain parts, brings in knowledge from other sources, and shares my experience.

 In Selflessness and Mindfulness Where Y O U are the Target, I covered why you care about losing the illusion of the self.
 However, we didn’t go deep into what it really means to lose the self.
 “What is the self we’re talking about?”, you might ask.